pubnub/chat-examples-java/README.md

 1. Select your new app, then click its keyset.
 Copy the Publish and Subscribe keys.
 You'll need these keys to include in this project.

-1. Scroll down on the Key Options page and enable the following add-on features: [Presence](https://www.pubnub.com/products/presence/), [Storage & Playback](https://www.pubnub.com/products/realtime-messaging/), and [Stream Controller](https://www.pubnub.com/products/realtime-messaging/).
+1. Scroll down on the Key Options page and enable the [Presence](https://www.pubnub.com/products/presence/) and [Storage & Playback](https://www.pubnub.com/products/realtime-messaging/) add-on features.

 1. Click Save Changes, and you're done!